xiuyuye/purdue-crypto-read/archieve.md

 ---

 # Past semester
-We are trying to revive the cyrpto reading group at this point (Fall 2025) so there isn't an archieve yet.
+We are trying to revive the cyrpto reading group at this point (Fall 2025) so there hasn't been an archieve yet.
-But we will add it here in the future
+But we will add it here in the future.

+# Past Cryptography Courses at Purdue